Database and Cluster Essentials

 Database scalability

 The scalability of a database is the ability to increase and decrease resources based on business demands.
-Scalability can be classified into vertical scaling and horizontal scaling.
+Scalability can entail both vertical scaling (changing cluster resources) and horizontal scaling (changing the number of clusters).

 Vertical scaling